Freezing Fresh Lemon Juice and Fresh Lime Juice

-PIN Tips for Freezing Fresh Lemon and Fresh Lime Juice to try it later!
+PIN Tips for Freezing Fresh Lemon and Lime Juice to try it later!

 Sometimes readers write to me with cooking questions which I sheepishly try to answer, reminding them that I’m a self-taught cook and might be breaking all kind of kitchen rules.
 One question that I’ve gotten more than once is “Can I use bottled lemon (or lime) juice in this recipe?”
 My answer is always an emphatic “NO!”

 Plus, I love always have fresh lemon juice and fresh lime juice in the freezer!
 It definitely helps me use them more often and adds flavor to my cooking!
-And if you like this idea, you can check out Cooking Tips for more tips I’ve shared on this blog
+If you like this idea for freezing lemon juice and lime juice, you can check out Cooking Tips for more tips I’ve shared on this blog

-Why I love Freezing Fresh Lemon Juice and Fresh Lime Juice:
+Why I love Freezing Fresh Lemon Juice and Lime Juice:

 - First and foremost, there is no substitute for the subtle, fresh, and slightly sour-citrus flavor of fresh lemon or lime juice.